Please check the following requirements before you begin!

 Win98 may not have the correct drivers for your audio, network and graphics devices

 Windows 98 SE ISO (you will have to obtain this yourself) - the ISO can be bootable (preferred) or non-bootable.
-Try here or here.
+Try here (OEM Full is bootable) or here.

 (optional) Windows 98 SE 1.44Mb floppy .img image file (you will have to obtain this yourself) - only required if the Win98 ISO is not bootable.